Skip to main content

 • Feeling hopeless, worthless or guilty

-Take signs and symptoms of seasonal affective disorder seriously.
-As with other types of depression, SAD can get worse and lead to problems if it's not treated.
-These can include:
+Take the signs and symptoms of seasonal affective disorder seriously.
+As with other types of depression, SAD can get worse if it's not treated.

-The specific cause of seasonal affective disorder remains unknown.
-Some factors that may come into play include:
+The specific cause of seasonal affective disorder isn’t known.
+Some things that may play a role include:

 • Serotonin levels.
-A drop in serotonin, a brain chemical (neurotransmitter) that affects mood, might play a role in SAD.
-Reduced sunlight can cause a reduction in serotonin that may trigger depression.
+Serotonin is a type of brain chemical called a neurotransmitter that affects your mood.
+Reduced sunlight can cause serotonin to drop, and that may trigger depression.

 When to see a doctor

 It's normal to have some days when you feel down.
-But if this lasts for days at a time and you can't get motivated to do activities you usually enjoy, see your doctor.
-This is especially important if your sleep patterns and appetite have changed, you turn to alcohol for comfort or relaxation, or you feel hopeless or think about suicide.
+But if the feeling lasts for days at a time and you can't get motivated to do activities you usually enjoy, talk to your doctor.
+This is especially important if your sleep patterns and appetite have changed, you turn to alcohol for comfort or relaxation, or you feel hopeless or think about hurting yourself or others.

 Diagnosis and treatment

-If you think you may be experiencing SAD, speak with your doctor or a mental health specialist about your concerns.
-Your doctor may perform a physical evaluation and run lab tests to rule out any underlying health condition that could be causing symptoms.
-Even with a thorough evaluation, it can sometimes be difficult to diagnose seasonal affective disorder because other types of depression or other mental health conditions cause similar symptoms.
+If you think you may be experiencing SAD, reach out to your doctor or a mental health specialist about your concerns.
+Your doctor may perform a physical exam and run lab tests to rule out an underlying health condition that could be causing symptoms.

-Treatment for seasonal affective disorder is similar to other depressive disorders and may include light therapy, medications and psychotherapy.
+Treatment for seasonal affective disorder is similar to other mood disorders.
 Your doctor will work with you to find a combination of treatments and coping mechanisms that work best for your situation.
+Your treatment plan may include things like light therapy, medication and psychotherapy.

-In addition to the treatment plan outlined by your doctor, the following steps can also help you manage seasonal affective disorder:
+In addition to the treatment plan recommended by your doctor, the following steps can also help you manage seasonal affective disorder:

 • Take care of yourself.
-Get enough sleep to help you feel rested, but be careful not to get too much rest, as SAD symptoms often lead people to feel like hibernating.
+Get enough sleep to help you feel rested but be careful not to get too much rest.
+SAD symptoms often lead people to feel like hibernating.
 Make healthy choices for meals and snacks.
 Don't turn to alcohol or recreational drugs for relief.

-• Practice stress management.
-Learn techniques to manage your stress better.
+• Learn techniques to manage your stress better.
 Unmanaged stress can lead to depression, overeating, or other unhealthy thoughts and behaviors.

 • Take a trip.
-If possible, take winter vacations in sunny, warm locations if you have winter SAD or cooler locations if you have summer SAD.
+If possible, take winter vacations in sunny, warm locations if you have winter SAD.
+If you have summer SAD, seek out cooler locations.

-If you're experiencing any of the symptoms of seasonal affective disorder, make an appointment with your primary care physician today.
+If you notice that you have symptoms of seasonal affective disorder, make an appointment with your primary care provider.
 They may refer you to a mental health specialist for care.

-If you or someone you know is considering suicide, you are not alone.
-Help is available online and over the phone right now.
-Please visit suicidepreventionlifeline.org or call 800-273-8255 (available 24/7).
+If you or someone you know is considering suicide, help is available online and over the phone right now.
+Visit suicidepreventionlifeline.org or call 988.
+Support is available 24/7.

 Source: National Institutes of Mental Health, American Psychiatric Association